Phoenix616/factions-top/core/src/main/resources/readme.txt

 - disable-chest-events: Disables chest events, improves performance.
 - factions-per-page: Number of factions displayed per page in "/ftop".
 - sign-update-ticks: Duration in ticks between sign updates.
+- sign-pattern: The regex with which the plugin should check for sign creation.
 - liquid-update-ticks: Duration in ticks between liquid economy updates.
 - chunk-queue-size: Hard-limit maximum chunks to be queued for recalculation.
 - chunk-recalculate-millis: Duration in millis between chunk recalculations.